john-ro/js-xls/README.md

-NOTE: this project has been merged into [js-xlsx](http://sheetjs.com/js-xlsx).
-The API is identical to js-xls.
-Some future changes may be backported, but all new projects should use js-xlsx.
+NOTE: This is a modified version of `xlsjs`.
+It is recommended that the original be used, as this is tailored to be more forgiving for parsing purposes.

 # xls